 The composition and terms of reference of Stakeholders Relationship Committee has been furnished in the Corporate Governance Report forming part of this Annual Report.

 In line with the provisions of the Companies Act, 2013, the Company has framed its Corporate Social Responsibility (CSR) policy for the development of programmes and projects for the benefit of weaker Sections of the society and the same has been approved by the CSR Committee and the Board of Directors of the Company.
 The Company has not spent any amount in CSR activities since the Company has incurred losses during the last 3 years eroding the entire net worth.

 VIGIL MECHANISM POLICY

-The Company is committed to maintain the highest standards of Corporate Governance and adhere to the Corporate Governance requirements set out in Clause 49 of the Listing Agreement.
-The Report on Corporate Governance as stipulated under Clause 49 of the Listing Agreement forms an integral part of this Annual Report.
+The Company is committed to maintain the highest standards of Corporate Governance and adhere to the Corporate Governance requirements set out in Regulation 34(3) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The Report on Corporate Governance as stipulated under the above Regulation forms an integral part of this Annual Report.

 MANAGEMENT DISCUSSION AND ANALYSIS

-Managements Discussion and Analysis for the year under review, as stipulated under Clause 49 of the Listing Agreement with the Stock Exchanges, is presented in a separate section forming part of this Annual Report.
+Managements Discussion and Analysis for the year under review, as stipulated under Regulation 34(3) read with Schedule V of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, is presented in a separate Section forming part of this Annual Report.